MarathonLabs/marathon/docs/_posts/2018-11-19-configuration.md

 ### Parallel sharding

-Executes each test in parallel on all the available devices in pool.
+Executes each test using available devices.
 This is the default behaviour.

 {% tabs sharding-parallel %} {% tab sharding-parallel Marathonfile %}